evanleck/vim-svelte/README.md

 ## Dependencies

+1. [pangloss/vim-javascript][vim-javascript] for JavaScript syntax highlighting.
+2. [othree/html5.vim][html5-vim] for HTML indent.

-The JavaScript highlighting depends on [pangloss/vim-javascript][vim-javascript].
-That ships with [sheerun/vim-polyglot][vim-polyglot] so if you're already using that then you should be set.
+Both of those dependencies are included in [sheerun/vim-polyglot][vim-polyglot] so if you're already using that then you should be set.

 ## Installation